More than 280 people are dead and 900 injured after 2 trains derail in India

 The collision involved two trains, the Coromandel Express traveling from Howrah in West Bengal state to Chennai in Tamil Nadu state and the Howrah Superfast Express traveling from Bengaluru in Karnataka to Howrah, officials said.
 It was not immediately clear which derailed first.

-Indian Prime Minister Narendra Modi said his thoughts were with the bereaved families.

-"May the injured recover soon," tweeted Modi, who said he had spoken to the railway minister and that "all possible assistance" was being offered.

-Ashwini Vaishnaw, India's railway minister, said a high-level probe would be carried out, as the political opposition criticized the government and called for Vaishnaw to resign.
+Ashwini Vaishnaw, India's railway minister, said a high-level probe would be carried out.
+The political opposition criticized the government and called for Vaishnaw to resign.

 In August 1995, two trains collided near New Delhi, killing 358 people in one of the worst train accidents in India.